Sahil-Pattni/SOEN6441_WEBSITE_MONITOR/README.md

 ---
 ### Why did I create this?
 SOEN 6441 at Concordia uses their own website instead of Moodle, so emails are sent to notify students about new announcements or other updates to the page.
-This script runs every 10 minutes.
+This script runs once every day.
 If a change is detected, an email is sent to the recipient list individually.